 As soon as I could hold a pencil, I was drawing the horses and cattle on our ranch, and later received private art lessons as a child.

 After attending a small rural college, I entered the corporate world and also began a career as a fine-art photographer.
 When the photographic realm turned digital and became 100% computer-dependent, I sold my darkroom and returned to painting — where, with just a few colors, an artist can almost bring a scene to life — no electricity required!

 I’m often asked why cattle are my main subject — that’s because they are what I know and care about.
-My husband and I have several Texas Longhorns at my home/studio on my small ranch near Columbus, Texas .
+I have several Texas Longhorns at my home/studio on my small ranch near Columbus, Texas .
 These animals connect me to the land and to my own roots.
 So, it is no surprise they naturally become the subjects of many of my paintings as well the Holsteins from a neighboring dairy.
 The rabbits and birds are just a folly.